I have a philosophy now that I’m designing book covers and it goes like this: Just because you want it, doesn’t mean you need it.

 An example of less means more is my book Margo’s Lullaby.

-I used 2 images on this book cover.
-The model and torn notebook paper.
+I used 3 images on this book cover.
+The model, torn notebook paper, and a beach.

-I remember darkening the model’s face and trying to find dirty notebook paper everywhere before I finally found an image on Adobe Stock.
+I remember darkening the beach and trying to find dirty notebook paper everywhere before I finally found an image on Adobe Stock.

 This is the first in a series of blogs I’ll be writing about book cover design.